Installations of Acrylic Walk In Tubs – Environmentally Friendly Accessible Tiled Showers

 ||Tiled Accessible Showers

-Walk-in tubs work out really well for those who enjoy taking a bath for both personal hygiene and therapy and do not want to give this up when it becomes increasing more difficult to lower themselves down and get back up from a standard bathing position due to age, an injury or illness.
-They have helped thousands of people retain their bathing independence and also return this pleasure back to so many more.
+Walk-in tubs work out really well for those who enjoy taking a bath for both personal hygiene and therapy.
+If you don’t want to give this up when it becomes increasing more difficult to lower yourself down and get back up using a standard bathtub.
+Then a Walk in tub may be the solution.
+Walk in tubs help thousands of people retain their bathing independence.

-Our company stocks a large supply of different size tubs with various jetting options and if possible we encourage those considering this purchase make an appointment to visit our warehouse storage facility on Annacis Island Delta
+We are available for home consultations but we also stock a large supply of different size tubs with various jetting options.
+Knowing a person’s height and weight helps when deciding what type and size of walk in tub is best.
+Seeing them in person is even better.
+If your able we encourage those considering walk in tubs make an appointment to visit our warehouse storage facility on Annacis Island Delta.

-Begin by running hot water from your existing tub spout with as much volume as possible then add cold water until your at bath water temperature.
-Then slide the largest graduated measuring bucket you can under the tub spout and time how long it takes to fill.
-Here’s an example using a 4 US gallon pale, 4 divided by 47 seconds fill time = .085 gallons per second X 60 seconds = 5.10 gallons per minute.
+Fill time has to do with your homes water pressure and flow rate per minute.
+It has very little to do with the walk in tub your considering or its faucets.
+So the first thing you need to figure out the flow rate per minute your getting from your tub spout.
+Begin by getting your hands on a stop watch.
+Then run the hot water from your tub spout with as much volume as possible.
+Then add cold water until your at bath water temperature.
+Slide the largest graduated measuring bucket you can under the tub spout and time how long it takes to fill.
+Here’s an example using a 4 US gallon pale.
+(4 divided by 47 seconds fill time = .085 gallons per second X 60 seconds = 5.10 gallons per minute).
 The most common sizes of walk in tubs hold 45 – 65 US gallons, but there are larger models.
 Using the example above.
-If you were to fill a 45 gallon tub at a flow rate of 5.10 gallons per minute it would work out to 45 gallons divided by 5.10 gallons per minutes = 8.82 minutes.
-The average household flow rate from a tub spout is between 4-7 gallons per minute.
+If you were to fill a 45 gallon tub at a flow rate of 5.10 gallons per minute it works out to (45 gallons divided by 5.10 gallons per minutes = 8.82 minutes).
+The average household flow rate from a tub spout is usually between 4-7 gallons per minute.

 Replacing an existing standard bathtub with a fully accessible safety shower is recommended for those who prefer showering over bathing.
 It is also recommend for those who require caregiver assistance to help with daily hygiene.
 It is easier and takes less time for a care giver to lend assistance with an accessible shower.
 Glass shower doors are attractive but can greatly restrict accessibility to lend assistance.
 It is recommended fully accessible showers be fitted with shower curtains not glass, especially when caregivers are needed.
-Accessible shower bases have a large flat stable platform so users have more room and feel far more secure while sitting in shower chairs, opposed to having the chair legs teetering on a bathtubs narrow radius bottom corners.
+Accessible tub replacement shower bases have a large flat stable platform so users have a lot more room to move around and will feel far more secure while sitting in shower chairs.
+Rather than having the chair legs teeter on a bathtubs narrow radius corners.

 Plastic or Tile?

 Tub to shower plastic retrofits kits come in 4 to 5 pieces.
 One piece plastic shower stalls are way to large to maneuver through a finished home and fit into and existing tub cavity.
-These acrylic or FRP(fiberglass reinforced plastic) kits are very popular with bathroom retrofit companies because the installations are quick and require far less skill, labor and materials.
-However, the lower costs on labor and material won’t show up in the end price with them starting at around $9,000.00 plus, not much different than beautiful custom tile.
+These plastic acrylic, solid core or FRP(fiberglass reinforced plastic) kits are very popular with bathroom retrofit companies because the installations are quick and require far less skill, labor and materials.
+However, the lower costs on labor and material won’t show up in the end price with them starting at around $9,000.00 plus, not much different than beautiful custom environmentally friendly tile.
 Plastic retrofit products show reasonably well when installed properly but can be prone to leak risks as seen below.

 Plastic sheets over old tile:

 Simply fastening thin sheets of plastic over old tile and wall board to avoid the expense of removing and properly disposing of the material is being seen more frequently.
-Concealed old plumbing fixtures are often left in place and easily repaired problems are never fixed.
-The sales pitch is your saving money and its sparing you from a lengthy messy bathroom renovation, but it can still cost close to $8,000.00 or more for just hundreds of dollars in material and a days labor!
+Concealed old plumbing fixtures are often left in place and easily repaired problems never fixed.
+There might be a savings but consider this.
+It can still cost close to $8,000.00 or more.
+For just hundreds of dollars in material and a days labor!

 When renovating bathrooms and replacing a tub with an accessible shower the demolition in most cases involves the removal of a tiled tub surround.
 Even after decades of use the tile is in good condition and except for perhaps the color or style being dated it looks like new!
 We can’t say the same for the plastic showers we’ve ripped out, there faded, scratched and tired looking.